For Parents

 When trying to deal with their feelings, sometimes parents get stuck.
 A parent may not be able to accept that their child has a bleeding disorder.
 The parent can't move on to coping with the problem.
 If this should happen to you, your HTC can help.
 Most people do come to accept that their child has a bleeding disorder.
 They also become determined to face problems one day at a time and to make the most of life.
 As you begin to deal with your child's bleeding disorder, you may feel very alone.
 It can be hard to find someone who can answer your questions and give you support.
 You may feel that family members do not understand, and your friends may know too little.
 It may even seem that your doctor doesn't have time for you.
 Where do you turn?

 The members of the comprehensive care team at your HTC are ready to help you.
-They are trained to help patients and their families understand and manage bleeding disorders.
+They are trained to help individuals and their families understand and manage bleeding disorders.
 They know all about how to deal with the problems you are facing.

 It is normal to worry about the future.
 However, try to keep your mind on where your child is now.
 Taking care of a bleeding disorder is new to you.
 You will get more confident as you go along.
 With time, you'll know more and have more experience, making it easier to handle your child’s bleeding disorder.